 16. Chia Seeds

-Chia seeds alone may be unattractive, but they can make a great yogurt topping, smoothie additive, or chia pudding.
-These tiny seeds are rich in minerals like magnesium and phosphorus, and they also contain a significant amount of fiber and omega-3 fatty acids.
+Chia seeds alone may not look exciting on their own, but they can make a great yogurt topping, smoothie additive, or chia pudding.
+These tiny seeds are rich in minerals such as magnesium and phosphorus, and they also contain significant amounts of fiber and omega-3 fatty acids.
 To make chia pudding, combine 2-3 tablespoons of chia seeds with your favorite milk.

 Any dried vegetable is an excellent alternative to processed chips.
-Carrots are sweet but low in sugar and rich in nutrients, including vitamin A. Be careful.
-Veggie straws are NOT the same as vegetable chips or dehydrated veggies!
+Carrots are sweet but low in sugar and rich in nutrients, including vitamin A. Just keep in mind that veggie straws are not the same as vegetable chips or dehydrated vegetables.

 Pumpkin seeds pack a nutritional punch, providing a significant amount of vitamin K and manganese.
-Roasted pumpkin seeds are a great snack to keep in the pantry and on the go!
+Roasted pumpkin seeds are a great snack to keep in the pantry and on hand for on-the-go!
 Try making your own “trail mix” using nuts, pumpkin seeds, and dried fruit.